 But I have to say, next time I plan to try it that way instead!
 It would use less material, take up less space, and just ultimately save time.

-Another reason may have to do with the fact then while I was painting the drawer fronts, I backed into my freshly painted dresser and smudged it 🙂 Now before you scold me for wearing a white coat while painting a dresser black, it’s 15 years old and has become my DIY coat!
+Another reason may have to do with the fact then while I was painting the drawer fronts, I backed into my freshly painted dresser and smudged it 😬 To be fair, it’s my DIY coat!

 If you do try painting with the drawers in, you’ll just go back after it’s dry and use a roller brush to get the top edges and any areas the sprayer couldn’t get to!